RitreshGirdhar/Customized-Jenkins-Docker/README.md

-# Customize jenkins docker image - includes pre-configured jobs
+# Set Up jenkins via docker plus includes pre-configured pipelines jenkins jobs

 This sample application will help you in building a custom jenkins docker image which contains pre-installed plugins and sample jobs.